It is possible to teach letter recognition and letter sounds to toddlers and preschoolers in an intentional and engaging way.

 Books are our friends.
 I began reading to my daughter while I was pregnant and the practice continued as she matured into a busy toddler.
 Initially, her attention was focused on the photos in the books but as time passed, she became more interested in the letters.

 When I noticed her interest in the letters growing, I began to read and point to the letters and the words.
-When I did this, she’d mimic my behavior (as toddlers do) and soon she began to retain the information she was learning.
+When I did this, she’d mimic my behavior (as toddlers do) and soon she began to retain the information.

 It’s exciting to watch children learn letters and books are a great way to introduce the alphabet.